-The first instalment of this two-part series, which can be found here, takes an in-depth look at what exactly exogenous ketones are and how they work.
+The first part of this two-part series, found here, takes a look at what exogenous ketones are and how they work.
 If you haven’t had a chance to read that yet, it is highly recommended you do so before continuing on with this instalment.

 The State of Exogenous Ketone Supplements

-Exogenous ketone supplements are somewhat new on the scene, with a select few companies manufacturing them for dietary use.
-The exogenous ketone products currently available on the market are BHB mineral salts (BHB with sodium and potassium to improve absorption).
-The term “BHB mineral salts” is synonymous with beta-hydroxybutyrate salts and ketone salts.
+Exogenous ketones are new on the scene.
+There are a few companies manufacturing them for dietary use.
+The exogenous ketone products currently available on the market are BHB mineral salts.
+These combine BHB with sodium and potassium to improve absorption.
+The term “BHB mineral salts” is the same as beta-hydroxybutyrate salts and ketone salts.

-There are also combination BHB supplements that include MCT (or other) oils.
-Exogenous ketone products come in either liquid or powder form.
+However, there are also combined BHB supplements that include MCT (or other) oils.
+These exogenous ketone products come in either liquid or powder form.

-Exogenous ketone supplements have been in research & development since the early 2000s, but didn’t start making their way to the general public until late 2014.
+Exogenous ketones have been in research & development since the early 2000s.
+However, they didn’t start making their way to the public until late 2014.

-Ketoforce by Prototype Nutrition was the first to launch, followed up shortly thereafter by Pruvit’s Keto OS (and Keto OS Charged, a caffeinated version of Keto OS).
+Ketoforce by Prototype Nutrition was the first to launch.
+Following this was Pruvit’s Keto OS (and Keto OS Charged, a caffeinated version).

-Keto OS and Keto OS Charged are combination supplements that combine MCT powder (and other ingredients) with BHB mineral salts.
-Whether or not this is more effective than pure BHB mineral salts is still up for debate as data doesn’t show a large difference between the two[note]Kesl, S. L., Poff, A. M., Ward, N. P., Fiorelli, T. N., Ari, C., Van Putten, A. J., … & D’Agostino, D. P. (2016).
+Keto OS and Keto OS Charged are combination supplements.
+They combine MCT powder with BHB mineral salts.
+Whether or not this is more effective than pure BHB mineral salts is still up for debate.
+Data doesn’t show a large difference between the two[note]Kesl, S. L., Poff, A. M., Ward, N. P., Fiorelli, T. N., Ari, C., Van Putten, A. J., … & D’Agostino, D. P. (2016).
 Effects of exogenous ketone supplementation on blood ketone, glucose, triglyceride, and lipoprotein levels in Sprague–Dawley rats.
 Nutrition & metabolism, 13(1), 1.[/note].
 You can refer to our previous exogenous ketone article for more on this).

 KetoCaNa (also made by Prototype Nutrition) made it’s way to the market in 2015.
-It is a better tasting, powdered form of BHB salt (this time using calcium and sodium as mineral support).
+It is a better tasting, powdered form of BHB salt.
+It uses calcium and sodium as mineral support.

 The Patents Behind Ketone Supplements

-There are several companies/inventors that own patents behind exogenous ketones (both BHB salts and esters).
-Currently, however, all products commercially available are derived from the first of these – the University of South Florida (USF) patent.
-Companies either make use of the patent directly or license it from USF for their products.
+There are several companies that own patents behind exogenous ketones.
+These patents cover both BHB salts and esters.
+Currently, all products on the market stem from one patent.
+This patent is at the University of South Florida (USF).
+Companies either make use of the patent directly or license it from USF.

 Existing patents include:

-- University of South Florida with the named inventors being Patrick Arnold (behind KetoTech and the KetoSports products), Dominic D’Agostino and Shannon Kesl.
+- University of South Florida.
+The inventors are Patrick Arnold (KetoTech and KetoSports products), Dominic D’Agostino and Shannon Kesl.
 The main patent is this one.

-- Richard Veech, M.D. who is working on ketone ester production (rather than ketone salts).
-These are not yet ready for commercial sale.
+- Richard Veech, M.D. who has developed the ketone ester (rather than ketone salts).
+These are now commercially available.

-- TΔS® (T Delta S) a UK based company working on the future commercial sale of the ketone ester product, ΔG® (DeltaG).
-TΔS is linked to the University of Oxford, UK.
+- TΔS® (T Delta S) a UK based company has developed the ketone ester product, ΔG® (DeltaG) at the University of Oxford, UK.
 It is available exclusively through HVMN in the US.

-Products Often Mistaken for Being Ketone Supplements (But Aren’t..)
+Products Often Mistaken for Being Ketone Supplements (That Aren’t..)

-Pruvit also released a dietary creamer supplement, called Keto Kreme, made with coconut oil and cinnamon extract.
-Be aware that Keto Kreme does not contain exogenous ketones like many people mistakenly believe.
-It is an MCT Powder product similar to Quest Nutrition’s MCT Oil Powder or others on the market.
+Pruvit released a dietary creamer called Keto Kreme.
+It consists of coconut oil and cinnamon extract.
+Be aware that Keto Kreme does not contain exogenous ketones like many people believe.
+It is an MCT Powder product similar to Quest Nutrition’s MCT Oil Powder.

 What to Look Out for in Exogenous Ketone Supplements

-Depending on how your goals and preferences you may favor one supplement over another.
-There are a number of factors you should consider to help you decide which supplement is objectively the best suited for you.
+Depending on your goals you may favour one supplement over another.
+However, there are a number of factors you should consider to help you decide which product is the best for you.

-We explore these in this section, and later on in the article compare the currently available supplements against these criteria.
+We explore these in this section.
+Later in the article, we will compare the currently available products against these criteria.

 How Strong is the Blood Ketone Impact?

 Ultimately, one of the most objective parameters you can look at is the impact of the products on your blood ketones.
-Depending on a product’s configuration (what type of ketone salt is it? how pure is it? what other ingredients are added?) a ketone salt may have a differing end impact on blood ketone levels.
+Depending on a product’s make up (type, purity, ingredients) a ketone salt may have a different impact on blood ketone levels.

 We define this as…

 - Power: The products impact on BHB levels in the blood.
-The stronger the product, the more effective it is as putting the body into ketosis and the longer the effect lasts.
+The stronger the product, the better it is at putting the body into ketosis.
+Therefore the longer the effect lasts.

-There is very little publicly available data on human consumption of the different ketone salts, and supplement products.
-Published studies are on mice, and in human based data-sets the specific product is not revealed.
+There is very little publicly available data on human consumption of the different ketone salts.
+The published studies are on mice.
+Unfortunately, in human based studies the specific product used is not revealed.

-Some limited data is available via self-experiments published on blogs, where we know which ketone salt product was used.
-The information available currently is only for the KetoSports products (the KetoForce product in particular).
+Some limited data is available through self-experiments published on blogs.
+They state the ketone salt used.
+However, the information available is only for the KetoSports products, specifically KetoForce.

 KetoForce Average Blood Beta-Hydroxybutyrate Levels Over Time